microsoft/playwright/docs/src/api/class-locator.md

 ### option: Locator.textContent.timeout = %%-input-timeout-%%

+## method: Locator.that
+- returns: <[Locator]>

+This method narrows existing locator according to the options, for example filters by text.

+### option: Locator.that.-inline- = %%-locator-options-list-%%

 ## async method: Locator.type

 Focuses the element, and then sends a `keydown`, `keypress`/`input`, and `keyup` event for each character in the text.